-Based upon our current operating plan, we believe that our existing cash and cash equivalents as of March 31, 2024 together with the \$120.3 million of net proceeds from our April 2024 public offering will enable us to fund our operating expenses and capital expenditure requirements at least to the end of 2025.
+Based upon our current operating plan, we believe that our existing cash, cash equivalents and marketable securities as of June 30, 2024 will enable us to fund our operating expenses and capital expenditure requirements at least to the end of 2025.
 To date, we have not had any products approved for sale and have not generated any product sales.
 We do not expect to generate any revenues from product sales unless and until we successfully complete development and obtain regulatory approval for one or more of our product candidates, which we expect will take a number of years.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 As a result, until such time, if ever, as we can generate substantial product revenue, we expect to finance our cash needs through equity offerings, debt financings or other capital sources, including potentially collaborations, licenses and other similar arrangements.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
 Any failure to raise capital as and when needed could have a negative impact on our financial condition and on our ability to pursue our business plans and strategies.
 If we are unable to raise capital, we will need to delay, reduce or terminate planned activities to reduce costs.